-Borrow our bikes and take a leisurely pedal into town or perhaps join an organised tour or grab our golf clubs and spend a few hours with the wildlife looking on at the spectacular Mt Difficult Golf Club.
+Borrow our bikes and take a leisurely pedal to the Zoo or Gap Vineyard or into town or perhaps join an organised tour or grab our golf clubs and spend a few hours with the wildlife looking on at the spectacular Mt Difficult Golf Club.

 Lakes Bellfield, Fyans and Wartook are great for canoeing or kayaking, and Fyans is perfect for water skiing most times of the year.

 The fishing is great too!
 Lakes, rivers and streams throughout the region offer some of the finest inland fishing in Australia.
 Rainbow trout, brown trout and red fin are a specialty.
 A fishing licence is essential and can be obtained from Brambuk the National Park & Cultural Centre in Halls Gap, some service stations and Young’s Sportspower in Stawell.